How It Works

 Connect with a group or mentor to talk about it.

-This site features content for pastors, small group leaders, students leaders, worship teams, and more.
-The topics and series are designed to train leaders in disciple-making, using the same “FLEX” mentoring method that will be used in the church at large.
+The topics and series on this site are designed to train leaders in disciple-making using the same “FLEX” mentoring method that will be used in the church at large.
 The goal is to create a discipleship culture from the leadership level all the way down to the ministry newcomers.

 We want to create a movement of people who pursue God, from spiritual seekers to faith newcomers to life-long Christians.
 We’re determined to re-define discipleship and get back to what Jesus envisioned from the beginning.
 We call Jesus’ brand of Christianity “full circle” faith, and it involves three activities: